Get reading with these Audible and book deals for Prime Day | CNN Underscored

 This article is part of CNN Underscored’s wall-to-wall coverage of Amazon Prime Day.
 To find all of our coverage, click here.

 You’ve bought those designer jeans.
 You snagged that top-rated coffee maker.
 The next greatest thing on your Prime Day shopping list?
-A great book (or two) or even an Audible subscription (or two) at a super-deep discount.
+A great book (or two), or even an Audible subscription (or two) at a super-deep discount.
 This Prime Day has a bevy of book-related bargains (and of course some Kindle sales).
 To help you figure out what’s best for you, we’ve rounded up the best Audible and book deals.

-Audible Premium Plus Subscription ($6.95 for first four months; amazon.com)
+Audible Premium Plus Subscription ($6.95 for first 4 months; amazon.com)

 This Prime Day, Amazon is offering 53% off your first four months of an Audible subscription, along with one free audiobook every month.
 Following months price out to $14.95 per month.